OHDSI/Usagi/docs/usage.md

 # Updating an Usagi mapping

 Often a mapping is not a one-time effort.
 As data is updated perhaps new source codes are added, and also the vocabulary is updated regularly, perhaps requiring an update of the mapping.

 When the set of source codes is updated the following steps can be followed to support the update:

 1. Import the new source code file
 1. Choose _File_ --> _Apply previous mapping_, and select the old Usagi mapping file.
    Note that the format of the previous mapping should be as created by _Save_ or _Save As_.
 Other formats do not work.
 1. Identify codes that haven't inherited approved mappings from the old mapping, and map them as usual.

+Note: the additional info columns of the applied mapping are ignored.
+These are **not merged** with the additional information in the already opened mapping.

 When the vocabulary is updated, follow these steps: